muggy8/improbable/have-and-havenot/xitrO31z.md

 I would often play with the other kids at the time

-When we got into fights with the older kids, our group would use Influence Extention to fight the older kids.
+When we got into fights with the older kids, my friend group would make use of Influence Extention and sometimes, we'd come out on top.

-"letting others use your Sphere of Influence as their own is a very powerful and dangerous tool.
+"letting others use your Sphere of Influence as their own is a very powerful but also dangerous tool.
 Just make sure the person you lend your Influence to is trustworthy." my teacher would often scold after these fights.

-I later understood why that was the case but when did I become so careless again?
+I later understood why that was the case, but, when did I become so careless again?

 I should have asked who this person was and why this procedure needed to be done.